 Records were not always kept and reports of being endlessly passed from one TalkTalk department to another were common.

-See our broadband customer service guide for more detail on service.
+See our broadband customer service guide for more detail on this.

-But then came three data breaches in the space of 12 months; the first only came to the ISP's attention when they realised they'd been receiving more complaints about suspicious calls from people claiming to work for them.
+The first security breach only came to the ISP's attention when they realised they'd been receiving more complaints about suspicious calls from people claiming to work for them.

 Last October's attack was far less serious than first suspected, and the company said that their security was "head and shoulders" above that of their competitors.

-The Information Commissioner's Office seem to have disagreed, as they announced the day we were writing this update that they were fining the ISP a record £400,000, saying that the attack "could have been prevented if TalkTalk had taken basic steps to protect customers' information".
+The Information Commissioner's Office seem to have disagreed, as they fined the ISP a record £400,000, saying that the attack "could have been prevented if TalkTalk had taken basic steps to protect customers' information".